Budyně nad Ohří: Sights

 Budyně nad Ohří is known for its water castle.
 Since 1946, it has been owned by the town.
 In the 1920s, the Janda's Museum was founded in the premises of the castle with an exposition of donations from travellers and private collections of the inhabitants of the region.
 The museum was reopened in 1997.

-The Church of Saint Wenceslaus is the landmark of the town square.
+The main landmark of the town square is the Church of Saint Wenceslaus.
 It was founded in the 13th century.
 After it was damaged by a fire in 1669, the originally Gothic church was rebuilt in the Baroque style.
 In 1710, the church was extended.